tuxphone/CubeCellRepeater/README.md

 "#define CC_MONITOR_ONLY true" to stop repeating packets and just monitor the traffic via serial output.

-You can modify the radio settiungs in main.h (e.g using a preset, but selecting an alternate frequency slot.
+You can modify the radio settings in main.h (e.g using a preset, but selecting an alternate frequency slot.
 Or using your own freq/sf/cr settings).

 List of meshtastic-supported regions: